 Welcome to our weekly column by Blogger Babes co-founder Ponn Sabra.
 Check back every Monday for the tips and tricks you need to take your blog to the next level!

 As I mentioned last week in my inaugural Blogger Babes columns, building an email list is a neglected but crucial marketing tool for fashion bloggers, and something you can capitalize on almost immediately.
+Don't know where to start?
+Check this list of 25 email marketing tools by aeroleads.

 I rarely see an email opt-in option on fashion blogs.
 RSS email subscriptions don't count—I’m talking a complete email management and autoresponder system.
 So for my second column (read the first one here for 6 marketing principles you need now), I'm going to lay out the benefits of starting an email list, stat.